hypro/hypro/doc/markdown/stateSetRepresentations/boxes.md

 # Boxes {#boxDetails}

-Some detail about boxes, which are implemented in the file Box.h.
+Some detail about boxes, which are implemented in the class [BoxT](@ref hypro::BoxT) .